MegaBits/hubot-imessage/README.md

 on a machine with OS X 10.8 or newer.
 You will also need a functioning node.js installation.

-**Warning**: It is possible the current code won't work if you are running Mountain Lion (OS X 10.8).
-If that's the case, you should check out the `legacy-support` tag.
-(If you can confirm or deny this, chiming in on the relevant [issue page](https://github.com/lazerwalker/hubot-imessage/pull/4) would be appreciated.)

 ### Installation

 Download the [latest version of Hubot](https://github.com/github/hubot/archive/master.zip)